International Students work at the front desk in the International Programs Office (IVD).

 As an International Student your F-1 Student status allows you to work on-campus at Green River College.
 F-1 Students are not allowed to work off-campus unless they have been authorized to do so.
 The U.S. government takes working illegally very seriously and could cause a student to lose their F-1 visa status.
 Before accepting any kind of employment, be sure it is allowed by the F-1 regulations.

-Please note: IESL students must finish the IESL program before they are eligible for employment.
+Please note: IEP students must finish the Intensive English Program (IEP) before they are eligible for employment.

-- Enrolled in 12 or more credits (except for official school breaks and the annual vacation quarter)
+- Enrolled in 12 or more credits (except for official school breaks and the annual vacation term)

 - In good academic standing